Welcome back to Elms College!

 How will move-in work?

-On July 22, students received their assigned move-in date and time.
-For health and safety measures, students will be moving in by floor between August 26-August 31.
 Students will be assigned a 3-hour move-in window, and may bring up to three (3) guests to assist them.
-Everyone (residents and guests) must be wearing a mask and practice physical distancing during move-in, and guests are required to leave as soon as the 3-hour window ends.
+Everyone (residents and guests) must be wearing a face covering and practice physical distancing during move-in, and guests are required to leave as soon as the 3-hour window ends.

 When will students receive their housing assignments?